anthonyarinze/movie-review/README.md

 # A Movie Review App

 - Built to display data about movies.
-- Leverages the IMDB movie data api
+- Leverages the OMDb movie data api
 - API calls made with axios